HOW TO KEEP YOUR BUNNY OR GUINEA PIG COOL IN THE SUMMER!

 BE WARY OF FLY STRIKE

 Fly strike in bunnies and guinea pigs is more rampant in the summer.
 It can be life threatening within hours.
-It mostly occurs in the summer months and is very serious and can even be fatal.
-It is a very distressing condition, where flies are attracted to the animal’s odour, or urine or poop sitting on their fur, and lay eggs on them, usually around their bottom.
+It is a very distressing condition, where flies are attracted to the animal’s odour, or urine or poop sitting on their fur or in their surroundings, and then lays eggs on the animal itself, usually around their bottom.
 The fly eggs turn into maggots within hours and the maggots start to feed on the pet's flesh.
 The best cure is to prevent it – Check your pet twice daily for signs of maggots around their bottom, and keep an eye for flies congregating near their living area.
-Change litter trays daily and soiled bedding every few days, keep it clean to avoid attracting flies, and use fly strips in sheds if that is where your bunny or guinea pig lives.
-If outdoors, you could grow natural fly repellent herbs near their hutch, rosemary, peppermint, basil and green oregano.
-If your pet has a wound, keep it clean and dry as flies are attracted to smell of blood, and watch for soiled or wet fur on your pet which will also attract the flies.
-The first symptoms of flystrike can be very similar to other diseases - not eating, sitting miserably hunched over, digging unusually (may be digging away the pain), quiet and lethargic- they can quickly go into shock leading to collapse and death.
-There may also be a strong smell coming form their hutch or cage.
-If you spot maggots, rush your pet to the vet as every hour causes more damage.
-You may also want to apply a topical product preventative product - Beaphar does one which is readily available and lasts 3 months
+Change litter trays and soiled bedding every day, and keep their environment clean to avoid attracting flies.
+Use fly strips around their set up.
+If they live outdoors, you could grow natural fly repellent herbs near their hutch or shed - rosemary, peppermint, basil and green oregano.

 I hope you have found this useful, and you and your fur baby enjoy the good weather together!!